shehabbebo/Theater-Booking-System/README.md

 # Theater Booking System (Dart)

 ## Overview
-This is a simple **Theater Booking System** written in **Dart** without using Object-Oriented Programming (OOP).
+This is a simple **Theater Booking System** written in **Dart**  using Object-Oriented Programming (OOP) and singletone.
 It allows users to book seats in a 5x5 theater, view the seat layout, and see booking details.

 ## Features
 - **Book a Seat**: Users can select a seat by entering a row and column number.